ldtteam/MinecoloniesWiki/source/buildings/library.md

 # About the Library

-The Library is the only way for you to raise your  adult citizens' skills (the [School](../../source/buildings/school) is only for kids).
+The Library is a way for you to raise your adult citizens' skills (the [School](../../source/buildings/school) will increase kids' skills).
 A citizen will randomly level up their skills as long as they're assigned to the Library.
 Being a Library Student is their full-time job, so you can't have one citizen work at the Library and another worker hut at the same time.

 Two citizens can study at a time per Library level.
 So: